zdavatz/AmiKo-Android/README.md

 ### Build

-`make amiko` or `make comed`
+`make amiko` or `make comed`.

+To create .aab App Bundle:

+`make bundleAmiko` `make bundleComed`

-this will also download the all the files (DB, Report and Interactions).
+these will also download the all the files (DB, Report and Interactions).

 run `make -B amiko` to rebuild.